Michael Blood Meteorites

 (Click on photo to enlarge)

-On Christmas Eve 1965, a very strange event occurred in the
+As reported by the BBC: " On Christmas Eve 1965, a very strange event occurred in the

 Leicestershire village of Barwell...
 There was a blinding flash in the sky, followed by a loud